jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 * `PluggableDeviceExecutor` implements [StreamExecutor](https://github.com/tensorflow/tensorflow/blob/e5023a1738cce7efcdf9d87863b85c80ab2f8c9e/tensorflow/stream_executor/stream_executor_pimpl.h#L73) and is built on top of StreamExecutor C API (addressed in [RFC](https://github.com/tensorflow/community/pull/257)).

-* `PluggableDevice Implementation` is inside the TensorFlow plugin, which provides those C functions defined in the StreamExecutor C API.
+* `PluggableDevice Implementation` is inside the TensorFlow plugin, which provides those C functions implementation defined in the StreamExecutor C API.

 The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each PluggableDevice Backend.